 A course intended to assess the student's progress in the Counseling for Christian Ministries program, provide advanced application of group process, and study professional and current topics in counseling, including legal and ethical issues.
-This is a required weekend, intensive course on the NBC campus.
+This is a required, weekend, intensive, face-to-face course.
 Prerequisite: Admission to the CCM program and PSY-4602.